 Cicely Saunders, the founder of the first hospice facility, St. Christopher’s Hospice in London, said to her patients, “You matter because you are you, and you matter to the end of your life.
 We will do all we can not only to help you die peacefully, but also to live until you die.”
 Is your loved one a candidate for hospice?
 Just because the hospital recommended hospice for … [Read more...] about What You Need to Know About Hospice

-The elderly, especially those with pre-existing conditions (heart disease, diabetes, hypertension, respiratory issues including asthma and COPD, etc.) are at highest risk of dying from COVID-19.
-Right now, many are isolated and need contact from their family and friends.
+The elderly, especially those with preexisting conditions (heart disease, diabetes, hypertension, respiratory issues including asthma and COPD, etc.) are at highest risk of dying from infectious disease.
+When they have to go into isolation, they still need regular contact with their family and friends.
 Here are ideas to keep up their spirits while you are separated.
-You benefit too from communicating … [Read more...] about 8 Ways to Keep in Touch with Elderly Loved Ones When You Can’t See Them in Person
+You … [Read more...] about 8 Ways to Keep in Touch with Elderly Loved Ones When You Can’t See Them in Person

 You’ve heard it said, “Communication is key,” and that certainly applies to getting your parents plugged in as grandparents.
 Talking to your parents about your needs and how they might be able to help can open opportunities for them to engage as grandparents.
 Some don’t mind the occasional babysitting, whereas others might prefer to send you money to cover a child care … [Read more...] about Customize Your Relationships with Grandparents